tuan-karma/esp32mOTA/README.md

 Types are used to compare with the current loaded firmware, this is used to make sure that when loaded, the device will still do the intended job.

-As an example, a device used as a data logger should ony be updated with new versions of the data logger.
+As an example, a device used as a data logger should only be updated with new versions of the data logger.

 ##### examples